-Sustainable Travel - A culture of car dependency exists in the UK.
-Sustainable and active travel means making journeys by healthier, more environmentally-friendly modes, such as walking, cycling, or public transport.
+Sustainable Travel - Sustainable and active travel means making journeys by healthier, more environmentally-friendly modes, such as walking, cycling, or public transport.

 Village Settlement Boundary - The Principal Settlements, Market Towns, Local Service Centres and Large Villages have defined settlement boundaries.
-In simple terms, a 'settlement boundary' is the dividing line, or boundary between areas of built/urban development (the settlement) and nonurban or rural development - the open countryside.
+In simple terms, a 'settlement boundary' is the dividing line, or boundary between areas of built/urban development (the settlement) and non-urban or rural development - the open countryside.

 Wiltshire Core Strategy (WCS) - The WCS Development Plan Document ('the plan') was formally adopted on 20 January 2015.
 The plan provides a positive and flexible overarching planning policy framework for Wiltshire for the period up to 2026.
-The WCS replaces the South Wiltshire Core Strategy as well as a number of policies from the former district council's local plans.